How to refer to numerical information

 The series started in October 2009 and finished in February 2010.
 Similar arrangements were also made for the next three academic years.
 After this, it was decided that there was no demand for a fortnightly or monthly release because the applications processing was working efficiently, and there was much less public interest.

 The Department for Work and Pensions brought forward official statistics on Personal Independent Payment cases before a Work and Pensions Select Committee meeting.
 If they had not published the statistics before the meeting they would have been discussing official figures that were two months old and presented a different picture of performance.
 The departmental representatives may also have been at risk of accidently mentioning unpublished data.

 The lead analyst for that area wrote to the HoP to ask for permission to release the figures early in an ad hoc release to avoid prejudicing the debate.
 Only data that was considered relevant to the committee session was published.
 The HoP agreed and the information was released four days before the Select Committee hearing.

 From 6 August 2011 to 8 August 2011 there were outbreaks of public disorder which began in London and spread to other cities in England.
 During this period and the aftermath, the Ministry of Justice (MoJ) received daily information from the courts who were dealing with defendants identified as being involved in the public disorder.
 The information was taken from court registers.

 There was significant public interest in timely data on the processing of defendants.
-The need for the data to be released quickly outweighed the benefit of waiting for the additional accuracy and commentary from the National Statistics release.
+The need for the data to be released quickly outweighed the benefit of waiting for the additional accuracy and commentary from the accredited official statistics release.